Introduction: The information

-Course Format: On the Newark campus during the regular semesters, Integrated Calculus IA and IB is taught in the Mathematical Sciences Learning Lab (MSLL).
+Course Format: On the Newark campus during the regular semesters, Math 231 and Math 232 is taught in the Mathematical Sciences Learning Lab (MSLL).
 During much of the class, students work in small groups on activities that focus on concepts and connections between ideas.
 Students practice outside of class using an online homework system.

-The first course in this two-course sequence meets four times a week, on a MTWF or MWRF schedule.
-The second course in this two-course sequence meets three times a week, on a MWF schedule.
+Math 231 meets four times a week, on a MTWF or MWRF schedule.
+Math 232 meets three times a week, on a MWF schedule.
 Typically, there are two out-of-class midterm exams and a cumulative final exam taken during Final Exam week.